Mastering subscriptions: consumer insights examples that worked

 With thousands of subscribers in the U.S., UK, Canada, Australia, New Zealand, and Ireland, this "Netflix for royal watchers” has become a household name.

-All the insights tools you need in one easy-to-use platform
+All the analytics tools you need in one easy-to-use platform

 Customers section in Recurly Analytics dashboard

-Customer satisfaction is the ultimate goal of every subscription business, especially when competition is more challenging than ever.
-Gain a competitive advantage with subscription insights.
+Customer satisfaction is the ultimate goal of every subscription business, especially when competition and subscription fatigue continue to arise.
+Gain a competitive advantage with consumer insights–a comprehensive, customizable set of dashboards and reports that gives you the actionable insights you need to make informed decisions for growth.